Translate this page

 Spain is one of those destinations that will have you wanting to go back year after year.
 For decades, travellers have ...

-Watch a bullfight Bullfighting or corrida de toros, although a controversial subject, attracts thousands of Spaniards ...
+Watch a dramatic bullfight in Spain’s capital Bullfighting or corrida de toros, although a controversial subject, ...